proxmox/ceph/ceph/src/nvmeof/gateway/spdk/libvfio-user/README.md

 [Client](./samples/client.c) implements a client that knows how to drive this particular device (that would normally be QEMU + guest VM + kernel driver).

-The client excercises all commands in the vfio-user protocol, and then proceeds to perform live migration.
+The client exercises all commands in the vfio-user protocol, and then proceeds to perform live migration.
 The client spawns the destination server (this would be normally done by libvirt) and then migrates the device state, before switching entirely to the destination server.
 We re-use the source client